metabase/metabase/docs/questions/query-builder/expressions/substring.md

 # Substring

 `substring` extracts part of some text.
-This function is useful for cleaning up text data that has a consistent format (that is, the same number of characters, arranged in the same order, such as a SKU number).
+This function is useful for cleaning up text data (i.e., columns with a [string data type](https://www.metabase.com/learn/databases/data-types-overview#examples-of-data-types)) that has a consistent format.

+For example, `substring` should work well on strings such as SKU numbers, ISO codes, or standardized email addresses.

 | `substring(text, position, length)`                                                              | `substring("user_id@email.com", 1, 7) |
 |--------------------------------------------------------------------------------------------------|---------------------------------------|